 For General Conformity, 40 CFR 93.153(c)(1) exempts "actions where the totals of direct and indirect emissions are below" the conformity de minimis thresholds.
 Therefore, only a FONSI action that has been previously demonstrated to be below the conformity de minimis thresholds (for direct and indirect emissions) may be exempt from General Conformity if, and only if, the de minimis determination was performed through the ACAM tool.
 Additionally, the exemption only applies to "similar" actions whose scope, activity, and size are equal to or less than the FONSI action.

-Finally, documentation is required, specifically state:
+Finally, documentation is required; therefore, specifically state the following:

-- CATEX 32 CFR 989 A2.3.11, and - General Conformity exemption 40 CFR 93.153(c)(1), if action will occur within a nonattainment or maintenance area action's scope, activity, and size MUST BE equal to or less than the FONSI action.
+- CATEX 32 CFR 989 A2.3.11, and - General Conformity exemption 40 CFR 93.153(c)(1), if action will occur within a nonattainment or maintenance area.